 Why go?
 It’s no secret that the country’s a romantic at heart — it’s practically the law to be paired up in Santorini — but now’s the time to avoid the most popular honeymoon destinations in Greece and combine marital bliss with some serious self love (in the wellness sense of the word, we mean…).
 Dinkier islands have acquired spotlight-luring boutique hotels that put mindfulness front and centre, so couples can have a holistic start to married life.

-An excellent honeymoon destination if you’re on a budget, Oku Kos may not be quite so hidden away, but the revitalising powers of its Hippocrates-inspired massages, Asian-inflected fish dishes and mezcal-muddled cocktails – in rooms with a sultry mod-rustic look – cannot be denied.
-And the on-site concept store sells all the covetable accoutrements in your room with which to bulk up your trousseau.
+Smith tip An excellent honeymoon destination if you’re on a budget, Oku Kos may not be quite so hidden away, but the revitalising powers of its Hippocrates-inspired massages, Asian-inflected fish dishes and mezcal-muddled cocktails — in rooms with a sultry mod-rustic look — cannot be denied.
+The on-site concept store sells all the covetable accoutrements in your room with which to bulk up your trousseau.
 And, it’s serenely adults-only, too.

-Next, head inland to ‘white city’ (although more of a small fairy-tale town these days) Ostuni.
-At its heart there’s labour of love Paragon 700 – once 18th-century Palazzo Rosso, now one of Italy’s most exciting new openings after an outstanding renovation.
+Further south, a honeymoon in Puglia promises fulsome olive groves, ancient villages (many with the signature conical trulli buildings) and deliriously tasty food.
+In the ‘white city’ (although more of a small fairy-tale town these days) Ostuni, there’s labour of love Paragon 700 — the new tenant of 18th-century Palazzo Rosso.
 It’s a wildly romantic honeymoon destination now the frescoes have been sensitively touched up and colourised, antiques from all over the world (including South African bomas and Indian gazebos repurposed as bath tubs) have been shipped in, and Ostuni’s largest private garden has been pruned and primped.
-A stay that’s as stand-out as its redbrick facade.

 Smith tip We’re not ones to chase celebs, but Justin Timberlake made an inspired choice by having his Italian wedding at Borgo Egnazia.
 This stylish, sprawling stay has honeymoon-ready rooms in bridal whites.